hassio-addons/addon-mqtt/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-Mosquitto MQTT Broker bundled with Hivemq's web client.
+Mosquitto MQTT Server bundled with Hivemq's web client.

 ## About